AsistenteWeb/NuSOAP/Readme.md

 AsistenteWeb - nuSOAP
 =====================

-AsistenteWeb/nuSOAP is a fork of NuSphere NuSOAP with some fixes.
+AsistenteWeb/nuSOAP based in NuSphere NuSOAP.

 It is a set of PHP classes.
 No PHP extensions required.